giorgiop94/digital-garden/_notes/Talks - Path of the Imaginal - Rob Burbea.md

 ---
 title: Talks - Path of the Imaginal - Rob Burbea
 ---
----
-title: Talks - Path of the Imaginal - Rob Burbea
----
 [Link to Retreat](https://dharmaseed.org/retreats/2678/) by [[Rob Burbea]]

 ## Practice Talks